-He wrote 17 books--more than
+He wrote 17 books--more than J.

 Frank Dobie.
 He reported for and edited newspapers, regaled countless

 civic clubs and Chamber of Commerce banquets with Texas anecdotes,

 starring Clark Gable, ran twice for lieutenant governor, wrote a column

 that ran in 200 newspapers, had a weekly radio show and was a member

 of the by-invitation-only Texas Institute of Letters.